kanaka/mal/process/guide.md

 * Define three methods for the Env object:
   * set: takes a symbol key and a mal value and adds to the `data` structure
-  * find: takes a symbol key and if the current environment contains that key then return the environment.
-If no key is found and outer is not `nil` then call find (recurse) on the outer environment.
+  * get: takes a symbol key and if the current environment contains that key then return the matching value.
+If no key is found and outer is not `nil` then call get (recurse) on the outer environment.
+    Depending on the host language, a loop structure may be more simple or efficient than a recursion.
-  * get: takes a symbol key and uses the `find` method to locate the environment with the key, then returns the matching value.
-If no key is found up the outer chain, then throws/raises a "not found" error.
+    If no key is found up the outer chain, then report that the key is missing with the most idiomatic mechanism.

 * Update `step3_env.qx` to use the new `Env` type to create the repl_env (with a `nil` outer value) and use the `set` method to add the numeric functions.

-* Modify `eval_ast` to call the `get` method on the `env` parameter.
+* Modify `EVAL` to call the `get` method on the `env` parameter.

 * Modify the apply section of `EVAL` to switch on the first element of the list: